createdbysamp/createdbysamp/README.md

-Thanks for stopping byyyy 🔮🌙🐈‍⬛
+// thanks for stopping byyyy 🔮🌙🐈‍⬛